fortiescode/pexilgraphy-in-NextJs/pexilgraphy/README.md

 # Pixelgraphy

-   - website and community for all that interesting in photography
+- website and community for all those intereste in photography